-It is the said that the secret ingredient to every relationship in life is always love, but sometimes love alone is not enough.
+It is said that the secret ingredient to every relationship in life is always love, but sometimes love alone is not enough.

 Love is the hallmark of parenthood, which serves as the foundation for nourishing children in order to grow them into sane individuals who are capable of taking responsibility for their actions and growing into productive citizens of the society.

-They are equipped with the art of surviving the challenges and beating the odds even in dysfunctional situations.
+Children of a narcissistic mother or father are equipped with the art of surviving the challenges and beating the odds even in dysfunctional situations.

 We can be ‘swallowed whole’ by the person we love.

 The narcissist parents

 Narcissists are equipped with a considerable sense of arrogance, admiration, self-praise, and excessive pride.
 Therefore, they tend to be authoritative parents who live in their deluded world of perfection.

 They can be tricky to handle.
 Thus, children of narcissists need to be highly skilled in smoothly dealing with adverse conditions.

 Children of narcissists are the product of childhood trauma, used to toxic love.